NickMarcha/dat250SoTeEx2022/README.md

 You must hand in a link to your GitHub repository.
 Please make sure your report contains the URL to your Heroku app.
 ```
 #### Turn In
-Due to some issues with conflicts with between github & heroku this expirement remains in [another repo](https://github.com/h578011/SoTeExOne).
+Due to some issues with conflicts with between github & heroku this experiment remains in [another repo](https://github.com/h578011/SoTeExOne).
 I have included a copy of the report in this repo [here](./One/dat250-expass1.md).

 ## Experiment 2: JPA
 #### Assignment instructions